 CPMCs can shorten vacancy cycles in several ways.
 First, they can make cosmetic upgrades that attract tenants.
 Second, they can optimize the rent to interest tenants without sacrificing income.
 Lastly, they can effectively market your property with ads that create demand.
 They might be able to obtain favorable ad rates because of their volume.
 Also, their experience in closing the deal can increase prospect conversions.

 It’s expensive to freshen a unit after a tenant moves out.
-There are the costs of cleaning, physical repair, new paints and carpets, and screening replacement tenants.
+For example, there are the costs of cleaning, physical repair, new paint and carpets, and screening replacement tenants.
 Good commercial property management companies will know all the techniques for retaining tenants by keeping them happy and wanting to stay.

 Good CPMCs know the best ways to collect rent and handle late payments.
 This is particularly important to your cash flow.
 Your property manager is a buffer between you and your tenants, saving you the unpleasant business of handling collection problems.
-CPMCs must be firm with tenants, not afraid to evict if necessary.
+CPMCs must also be firm with tenants and unafraid to evict if necessary.
 Moreover, commercial property managers should know all the laws surrounding eviction to make the process as smooth as possible.

 If you are new to property ownership, CPMCs can help you with your taxes.
-They can explain the deductions available to you and maintain the records to document the deductions.
+For example, they can explain the deductions available to you and maintain the records to document the deductions.
 And remember, fees paid to commercial property management companies are tax-deductible.

 By keeping the property in good physical shape, you might avoid more costly maintenance and repairs.
 Importantly, CPMCs have access to bonded and licensed contractors to help with timely repairs.
 Usually, these contractors offer good pricing in return for recurring work.

 CPMCs that improve the property can boost your investment’s value over time.
-They do this by staying on top of maintenance and repair issues, recommending upgrades where appropriate.
+For example, they stay on top of maintenance and repair issues.
+They can also recommend upgrades where appropriate.
 This might let you increase the rents charged and/or improve your capital gains if you sell the property.

 Cons of Commercial Property Managers

 CPMCs charge up to 10% of your rent roll plus extra fees for repair work.
-That’s only a disadvantage if they fail to do a good job.
+However, that’s only a disadvantage if they fail to do a good job.